 What is absolutely necessary to run an SEO campaign on google.de?
 It’s the knowledge of German.
-According to what most people say, it’s a very demanding language and without its knowledge you can’t really count on success.
+According to what most people say, it’s a very demanding language and without its knowledge, you can’t really count on success.
 Although language barriers are omnipresent when it comes to foreign SEO, they’re particularly visible in Germany.
 If you decide to contact a client or an influencer, you must remember about linguistic and grammatical correctness of your message.
 Otherwise, there might be no response, which, in turn, translates into a failure of marketing activities such as content promotion which is based largely on building relationships on the Internet.
 Discourse typical for Germany is another important factor.
 Local businessmen are said to value clarity and transparency of information.
 Therefore, building any online relations with the use of ambiguous messages may be misunderstood.

 Characters such as Ä, Ü, ß which aren’t present in English are another challenge – it’s difficult to use them from the default settings of the English keyboard.
-Although Google is able to recognize words even when special characters are replaced by U or A, it’s worth following the rules while running the SEO campaign as correctness is one of the criterion taken into account by Google robots while assessing a given website.
+Although Google search engine is able to recognize words even when special characters are replaced by U or A, it’s worth following the rules while running the german SEO campaign as correctness is one of the criterion taken into account by Google robots while assessing a given website.

-Keyword search challenge in Germany
+Keyword research challenge in Germany

 The power of long-tail keywords